centreon/centreon-archived/doc/en/api/clapi/objects/nagios_cfg.rst

 In order to add a Nagios conf, use the **ADD** action::

-  [root@centreon ~]# ./centreon -u admin -p centreon -o NAGIOSCFG -a add -v "Nagios cfg for poller test;Poller test;Just a small comment"
+  $ ./centreon -u admin -p centreon -o NAGIOSCFG -a add -v "Nagios cfg for poller test;Poller test;Just a small comment"

 Required fields are: